Kevin O'Connell (American football): Early life and education

 Born in Knoxville, Tennessee, on May 25, 1985, O'Connell is the son of Suzanne and Bill O'Connell, a former FBI agent.
 Bill O'Connell played football for Villanova University in Villanova, a western suburb of Philadelphia.

-During O'Connell's childhood, while his dad worked in the FBI, Kevin and his older sister Kelly, moved around frequently with their dad's work.
-Kevin was born in Tennessee, the family moved to New York in 1990, and eventually to Carlsbad, California up the coast about 35 miles from San Diego.
-Kevin moved from running back to quarterback while he was in middle school, before moving on to La Costa Canyon High School in Carlsbad.
+During O'Connell's childhood, while his dad worked in the FBI, Kevin and his older sister Kelly, moved around frequently due to their father's work. the family moved to New York in 1990, and eventually to Carlsbad, California north of San Diego.
+Kevin shifted from playing running back to quarterback while he was in middle school, before moving to La Costa Canyon High School in Carlsbad.
 He lettered in both football and basketball in high school.
 In football as a junior, he passed for 980 yards and seven touchdowns.
 As a senior, he was named the team's Most Valuable Player and selected to All-League, All-North County, and All-San Diego teams.
 In basketball, he was a two-year letterman, and a teammate of Arizona standout player, Chase Budinger.
-O'Connell graduated from La Costa Canyon High School in 2003.

-O'Connell graduated from San Diego State University in December 2007 with a degree in political science.
+Kevin O'Connell graduated from La Costa Canyon High School in 2003.
+He earned a degree in political science from San Diego State University in December 2007.